ianmackenzie/elm-geometry/PULL_REQUEST_TEMPLATE.md

   - Is "Allow edits from maintainers" enabled?
 (There should be a checkbox for this when you open the pull request.)
-  - Is the code formatted using the same version of `elm-format` as the rest of `opensolid/geometry`?
+  - Is the code formatted using the same version of `elm-format` as the rest of `elm-geometry`?
 (If running `elm-format` doesn't change any existing code, then the answer is probably 'yes'.)
   - Is code (mostly) wrapped to 80 columns?
 (It's OK if type annotations and occasional things like string literals are longer.)
   - BONUS POINTS: Have you added tests for new functionality?